Tax Compliance and Planning · · 35 min read

 Identify the Filing Thresholds for 1099-INT and 1099-B

-When it comes to document 1099-INT, the reporting threshold is set at $10 in interest income.
+When it comes to document 1099-INT, the threshold is set at $10 in interest income.
 So, if a payer credits or pays at least this amount in interest, they’ve got to file the form.
 But there’s more!
 If federal income tax was withheld under backup withholding rules, the 1099-INT still needs to be filed, no matter how much was paid.

 Looking ahead to 2026, timely filing is key.
-The deadlines for Form 1099-INT are set for February 2, while the comparison of 1099 vs 1099 B shows that Form 1099-B is due on February 17.
+The deadlines for 1099-INT are set for February 2, while the 1099-B shows that reporting is due on February 17.
 And don’t forget, the IRS submission deadline for paper documents is March 2, 2026, for both forms.
-Following these guidelines not only helps you keep your documentation on point but also supports your overall adherence to IRS regulations.
+Following these guidelines not only helps you keep your documentation on point but also supports your overall adherence to tax laws.

 This flowchart helps you understand when and how to file your 1099 forms.
 Follow the paths to see the thresholds and deadlines for each form, and be aware of the penalties for late submissions!